AlirezaKJ/BetterSoundCloud/README.md

 Install **BetterSoundCloud** on Linux with one simple command.
 The installer will:

-- Install all dependencies + **BetterSoundCloud** automatically in your home directory
+- Install **BetterSoundCloud** automatically in your home directory
 - Clone or update the repository
 - Install project dependencies
 - Create a `.desktop` launcher entry